The head of the KiwiBuild unit, Stephen Barclay, has resigned

-The head of the Ministry of Housing and Urban Development's KiwiBuild unit, Stephen Barclay, has resigned after an "employment issue".
+The head of the Ministry of Housing and Urban Development's KiwiBuild unit, Stephen Barclay, has resigned with immediate effect.

-His resignation will take place with immediate effect, a one-line media statement, sent from a PR company, said this afternoon.
+His resignation was announced in a one-line statement from a PR company this afternoon.

+It is not known why he has resigned but Barclay, who began in the role only in May last

-A spokeswoman for Housing Minister Phil Twyford said the minister "won't be commenting on this as it is an employment issue".
+A spokeswoman for Housing Minister Phil Twyford said today he would not comment "as it is an employment issue".

-A spokeswoman for Ministry of Housing and Urban Development said a statement would be released this afternoon.
+A spokeswoman for Ministry of Housing and Urban Development had no immediate comment but said a statement would be released later today.

-Late last year, the Weekend Herald revealed he had not been at work for a number of months.
+National's Housing spokeswoman Judith Collins said Barclay's resignation did not bode well for KiwiBuild.

+"This is extraordinary and needs a full explanation from Mr Twyford, and whether it was due to a relationship breakdown."

-Act Leader David Seymour said Barclay's resignation has thrown the KiwiBuild programme into crisis.
+Act leader David Seymour said Barclay's resignation had thrown the KiwiBuild programme into crisis.

 "Phil Twyford can't even manage his own department – how can we expect him to plan and build 100,000 new houses?